 The Pinterest trends tool was released in January 2020 for US-based audiences only.
-Today we’re going to talk about what Pinterest trends is, how to use it for your business, the best way to pin your content, and how to use Pinterest trends for promoted pins.
+Today we’re going to talk about what this new tool is, how to use it for your business, the best way to pin your content, and how to use this new tool for promoted pins.

 What Is the Pinterest Trends Tool?

 Pinterest trends is a keyword tool that helps you see what people are looking for and when they are looking for it.

 Related: How to Keyword on Pinterest